This article is part of The Ascender, the Highrise platform for articles and resources.

 What Should I Do if My Email Negotiation Efforts Are Rejected?

-When you decide to negotiate salary, you likely do so with great hopes that the recipient of your email will agree with your proposal.
+When you decide to negotiate your salary your salary, you likely do it will be great hopes that the recipient will agree with your proposal.
 However, things don't always work out, and thus skills in managing expectations are recommended.

 Here are some tips on what to do if your email negotiation efforts are rejected: